BaguaSys/tutorials/src/algorithms/decentralized.md

 | Parameter Server      | $\mathcal{O}(1)$ | $\mathcal{O}(n)$ |
 | Decentralized Algorithms in Bagua | $\mathcal{O}(k)$ | $\mathcal{O}(k)$ |

-Since $k$ is much smaller than $n$, we can show that decentralized algorithms can greatly outperform its centralized counterparts.
+Since $k$ is much smaller than $n$, we have shown that decentralized algorithms can greatly outperform its centralized counterparts.

 ## Benchmark